Papr-ai/papr_mcpserver/python-mcp/README.md

 └── .env               # Environment configuration
 ```

-Todo (stdio lcoal):
+Todo (stdio local):
 - use v1/search for get_memory
 - update mcp to read from fastapi ()

 Remote MCP Todo
 -> add support for http route in MCP server (p0)
 -> host in the cloud (p0)